Snowmass 2021 whitepaper: Proton structure at the precision frontier

-The impact of parity-conserving and parity-violating longitudinal spin asymmetries was investigated in dedicated studies (see Sect.~7.1.2 in~\cite{AbdulKhalek:2021gbh} and~\cite{Aschenauer:2012ve,Aschenauer:2013iia,Aschenauer:2015ata,Ball:2013tyh,Zhou:2021llj}), whereby EIC pseudo-data were included in a selection of polarized PDF frameworks, namely DSSV~\cite{deFlorian:2014yva,DeFlorian:2019xxt}, JAM~\cite{Ethier:2017zbq}, and NNPDF~\cite{Nocera:2014gqa}.
-Pseudo-data were generated for realistic projections of statistical and systematic uncertainties, assuming an integrated luminosity $\mathcal{L}=10~$fb$^{-1}$ and center-of-mass energies of $\sqrt{s}$=45 and 140~GeV.
-Pseudo-data were found to have a remarkable impact on the polarized PDF uncertainties.
-If one assumed $\mathrm{SU}(3)$ flavor symmetry for the axial-vector charges, the uncertainty on the first moment of the gluon polarized PDF reduced by 80--90\%, depending on the behavior of the low-$x$ extrapolation of the structure function $g_1$ used to generate the pseudo-data.
-The uncertainty reduction on the first moment of the sum of all quark and antiquark polarized PDFs was found to be similar (around 80\%), however, it was more modest if one did not impose $\mathrm{SU}(3)$ symmetry.
-In this case, the uncertainty on the gluon moment decreased by about 60\%, and no clear reduction in the uncertainty of the quark and antiquark moment was seen.
-Be that as it may, these results will test to which extent the small-$x$ dipole formalism~\cite{Kovchegov:2015pbl,Kovchegov:2016zex,Kovchegov:2016weo,Kovchegov:2018znm} holds and which fraction of the proton spin cannot be ascribed to the spin of quarks and gluons~\cite{Ji:1996ek}.
+The impact of parity-conserving and parity-violating longitudinal spin asymmetries was investigated in dedicated studies (see Sect.~7.1.2 in~\cite{AbdulKhalek:2021gbh} and~\cite{Aschenauer:2012ve,Aschenauer:2013iia,Aschenauer:2015ata,Ball:2013tyh,Zhou:2021llj}), whereby EIC pseudodata were included in a selection of polarized PDF frameworks, namely DSSV~\cite{deFlorian:2014yva,DeFlorian:2019xxt}, JAM~\cite{Ethier:2017zbq}, and NNPDF~\cite{Nocera:2014gqa}.
+If one assumed $\mathrm{SU}(3)$ flavor symmetry for the axial-vector charges, the uncertainty on the first moment of the gluon polarized PDF reduced by up to 80--90\%, and that for the first moment of the sum of all quark and antiquark polarized PDFs was reduced by around 80\%.
+The uncertainty reduction was more modest if one did not impose the $\mathrm{SU}(3)$ symmetry: the uncertainty on the gluon moment decreased by about 60\%, and no clear reduction in the uncertainty of the quark and antiquark moment was seen.
+The reductions in the uncertainty of the moments depended on the extrapolation of the PDFs to very small $x$.
+Be that as it may, these results will test to which extent the small-$x$ dipole formalism~\cite{Kovchegov:2015pbl,Kovchegov:2016zex,Kovchegov:2016weo,Kovchegov:2018znm} holds, and which fraction of the proton spin cannot be ascribed to the spin of quarks and gluons~\cite{Ji:1996ek}.